Serum Free Light Chains

 What is being tested?

 Each type of immunoglobulin is composed of four protein chains: two identical heavy chains and two identical light chains.
 A particular plasma cell will produce only one type of immunoglobulin.
-Normally, there is a slight excess of free light chains produced, so low levels of free kappa and lambda chains can be detected in the blood.
+Normally, there is a slight excess of free light chains produced, so low levels of free kappa and lambda chains are detected in the blood.

 How is the sample collected for testing?